Perenna Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Perenna and to assist in remaining on the Perenna Conveyancing Panel.

-Perenna Solicitor Panel: Recently Asked Questions
+Perenna Conveyancing Panel: Recently Asked Questions

 Perenna make no specific obligation to carry out any of the searches listed.
 The UK Finance Lenders’ Handbook simply states that ‘you must ensure that any other searches which may be appropriate to the particular property, taking into account its locality and other features are carried out’.

 Ground stability, Plansearch,flood searches as well as the searches listed in the question are optional – but only to the extent that you have allowed the borrower client to make an informed choice.
 Regardless of whether there is a mortgage, If you have not advised the client that these (and other) searches are available and what risks they cover, then you will be liable if the client suffers loss through not conducting one.
-Does your ROT and Ts and Cs cover this?
+Is this covered within your Terms of Engagement or Report on Title?

 Your insurance brokers are your best port of call to address this question.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Perenna solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.